 Since it can’t be described, it must be experienced.
 The Polish Tatra Mountains offer some world-class hiking trails all quite accessible to Zakopane’s city center.
 In fact, most trailheads can be reached quite quickly from your own front door.

 It’s important to realize that these peaks can be dangerous and sometimes deadly.
-Most injuries occur from slips and falls because ice often remains on mountain peaks during the majority of the hiking season.
+Most injuries occur from slips and fall because ice often remains on mountain peaks during most of the hiking season.

 Most recent documented statistics indicate that most injuries (about 80 percent) are from those of Slavic descent; Slovaks, followed by Czechs and Poles.
 In 2014, twenty deaths occurred in the Tatras.
 Although injuries can occur on any trail, Orla Perć (Eagle’s Path) is probably the most dangerous and deadly.
 There are reports that over 100 people have perished from slipping, falling, or getting lost on the route.